 How to Maintain Your Roller Skates

-- Roller skate boot: One of the most important roller skate maintenance tips for the boot is to keep it dry.
+- 1. BOOT: One of the most important roller skate maintenance tips for the boot is to keep it dry.
 The roller skate boot can become wet through perspiration or skating outside in wet conditions.
 Regardless of how the boot becomes moist, it is important to wipe down the roller skate boot, on the inside and outside, after you finished skating.
 It is also important to let the boot dry naturally.
 Never put the roller skate boot near a heating source to speed up the drying process.
 Rather, loosen the laces, open the skate boot up and let it simply air dry.

-- Roller skate truck: For the average roller skater, roller skate trucks should be tightly fitted to the boot.
+- 2. TRUCKS: For the average roller skater, roller skate trucks should be tightly fitted to the boot.
 Therefore, skaters should routinely check their roller skate trucks to make sure they are tight and secure.
 Some roller skaters intentionally loosen their roller skate trucks to increase maneuverability.
 These skaters should also routinely check their roller skate trucks to make sure they haven’t loosened more than intended, and that both skates are equally loose.
 If you roller skate outdoors or on rough terrain you will need to check the tightness of your roller skate truck more often.

-- Roller skate bearings: Roller skate bearings are an integral component of every roller skate wheel.
+- BEARINGS: Roller skate bearings are an integral component of every roller skate wheel.
 Most roller skate bearings are enclosed and considered maintenance free.
 Even these maintenance free bearings should be kept dry and clean; this is particularly important for outdoor roller skaters.
 Bearings that are not enclosed will need to be lubricated from time to time.
 To lubricate the bearing simply remove it from the wheel, wipe it off with a cloth, and sprinkle it with a couple of drops of bearing lubricant.